 The string translation module is an optional plugin, available from WPML.
 It adds a String Translation menu option to the WPML settings from the WordPress admin.

 The string translation module can be used to translate conventional strings, defined by the theme or plugin’s text domain.
 It can also be used to translate admintext, including the theme_mods (or optionsframework) and plugin settings.
 These are defined in the theme or plugin’s wpml-config.xml file.
 This must be copied to the child theme to enable theme mods to be translatable with the string translation module.
+You must also ensure the parent keyname is updated to match the name of your child theme, eg theme_mods_knowall to theme_mods_knowallchild.

 It’s important to have the setting Translate the theme and plugins using WPML’s String Translation enabled from WPML > Theme and Plugin Localization.